-- (a) Regarding the condition of Article 10(5)(a) according to which the flow-based approach must increase economic efficiency in the CCR with the same level of system security, ACER has performed an experimentation with the following steps: - (i) The aim was to compare the proposed long-term flow-based approach with the existing Net Transmission Capacity (NTC) approach, by comparing simulated flow-based auctions with different level of minimum RAM, with the realised NTC-based auctions, by using the same bids from realised auctions; - (ii) ACER used the TSOs' network input data from 2020 to calculate the flowbased parameters, and the data from realised NTC-based yearly long-term auctions from 2020, from the Joint Allocation Office ('JAO'); - (iii)The outcomes of yearly NTC-based auctions from 2020 (data marked with 'ntc' in the Figure 1) were compared with the simulated flow-based yearly auctions (data marked with 'fb' in the Figure 1) with the same bids from the realised yearly auctions.
+- (64) The Proposal complies with Article 10(4) of the FCA Regulation as it applies a security analysis based on multiple scenarios. - (65) The Proposal does not specify how it complies with the conditions for the application of the flow-based approach set out in Article 10(5) of the FCA Regulation.
+ACER has amended the Proposal in order to ensure compliance with these conditions, and in the following paragraphs provides additional demonstration of meeting these conditions: - (a) Regarding the condition of Article 10(5)(a) according to which the flow-based approach must increase economic efficiency in the CCR with the same level of system security, ACER has performed an experimentation with the following steps: - (i) The aim was to compare the proposed long-term flow-based approach with the existing Net Transmission Capacity (NTC) approach, by comparing the simulated flow-based auctions with different levels of minimum RAM, with the realised NTC-based auctions, by using the same bids from realised auctions; - (ii) ACER used the TSOs' network input data from 2020 to calculate the flow-based parameters, and the data from realised NTC-based yearly long-term auctions from 2020, from the Joint Allocation Office ('JAO'); - (iii)The outcomes of yearly NTC-based auctions from 2020 (data marked with 'ntc' in Figure 1) were compared with the simulated flow-based yearly auctions (data marked with 'fb' in Figure 1) with the same bids from the realised yearly auctions.
 At the 'fb' auctions, the calculated flow-based parameters were adjusted with the minimum RAM which reflects the NTC values applied at the yearly auctions, thus providing the same level of system security for both the currently applied NTC approach and the proposed flow-based approach; - (iv) The simulations have shown that the application of the flow-based approach increases economic efficiency in the Core CCR (characterised by highly meshed network and physically interdependent bidding zone borders) while maintaining the same level of system security.
 In such circumstances, the flow-based auctions ('fb') provide a 27% higher economic surplus (increase from 350 million EUR to 446 million EUR).